-As you consider which time clock makes the most sense for your business, remember to also consider how you expect your business and workforce needs to change as you move through the expansion phase of your business cycle.
+As you consider which time clock makes the most sense for your business, remember to also consider how you expect your business and workforce needs to change as you move through the workforce expansion phase of your business cycle, and other workforce trends.

 (For more in-depth information on minimizing employee absenteeism, check out our free Attendance Policy guide).

 When a small or medium-sized business has a handful of employees all in the same location, security concerns about the integrity of your time and attendance data are limited.
 As your employee numbers grow, the risk of buddy punching grows.
 Buddy punching, which occurs when one employee punches in for another, costs business millions of dollars every year.
 Biometric time clocks eliminate the high costs of buddy punching.

 When you have expectations of growth but want to limit your costs in the short-term, select a time clock that can have the biometric component added, like our PeoplePoint Premium, Maximus or Prodigy time clocks.
 This way, you aren’t paying for the biometric technology before you need it, but can add it when you do.

 Does your time clock have the capacity to handle increased data flows?